cvmfs/doc-cvmfs/cpt-repo.rst

 ~~~~~~~~~~~~~~~~

 Care should be taken to make all the files in a repository readable by
-“other”.
+"other".
 This is because permissions on files in the original repository
 are generally the same as those seen by end clients, except the files
-are owned by the “cvmfs” user and group.
+are owned by the "cvmfs" user and group.
 The write permissions are
 ignored by the client since it is a read-only filesystem.
 However,
 unless the client has set